-Reproductive Clinical Science, PhD Program Admissions Requirements
+Reproductive Clinical Science PhD Admission

 Candidates must have completed all master's degree requirements and have been issued a master’s degree prior to matriculating as an EVMS student.
 If the master's degree was issued by a U.S. college or university, as a general rule it should be from a regionally accredited institution.
 However, the program may grant exceptions on a case-by-case basis.
 Official transcripts from the awarding institution must specify the date upon which the degree was issued.
-Graduate level transfer credits will be considered on a case by case basis.
+Graduate-level transfer credits will be considered on a case-by-case basis.

-- Have a grade point average (GPA) of 3.00 (B) or higher in the master's degree.
+- Have a grade point average (GPA) of 3.0 (B) or higher in the master's degree.

 - Introductory Biostatistics